olivialiangg/Quiz-Maker-App/README.md

 This **Quiz Application** will allow users to enter questions with corresponding answers and their level of difficulty (*prompt*) into a quiz.
+Users will also be able to add or remove their prompts and view all the prompts in the quiz.
-This quiz application can be used for those who want to test themselves on a certain topic or memorize definitions.
-This project interests me because this application would be very useful in helping me memorize/test myself on terms taught in my classes.
+This quiz application can be used for people who want to test themselves on a certain topic or memorize definitions by making quizzes.
+This project interests me because this application would be very useful in helping me test myself on terms/concepts taught in my classes.

 ## User Stories